hmrc/file-upload-frontend/README.md

 |Failure|303|`SEE OTHER` -> `failureRedirect`|`invalidParam` -> `[paramName]` (0-*)|Returned if parameter validation (indicated by 1 or more `invalidParam` parameters) or if the file upload failed (no parameters)|
 |Failure|303|`SEE OTHER` -> `REFERER`|`invalidParam` -> `[paramName]` (0-*)|If `failureRedirect` is absent.
 Returned if parameter validation (indicated by 1 or more `invalidParam` parameters) or if the file upload failed (no parameters)|
 |Failure|400|`BAD REQUEST`|`None`|If both `failureRedirect` and `Referer` header are not present|

-Note: If no, or more than one fileParts are specified, the special `invalidParam=file` will be returned indicating an error in the request.

 ### License